karlwith/Arduino-Engine-Idle-Speed-Valve/README.md

 # Arduino-Engine-Idle-Speed-Valve
-Code and schematic used to actuate a solenoid valve used to regulate the idle speed of an engine.
+Code and schematic used to actuate a solenoid valve routed in parallel with the throttle body used to regulate the idle speed of an engine.
 Project inspiration was to replace the failed and unservicable stock idle control system from a 1985 BMW E30 318i with the M10B18 engine.
 Control logic is governed by the analog signal from the coolant temperature thermistor.

 Given the car battery of ~12V and Arduino running on 5V, a voltage regulator was used to provide 5V to the Arduino.
 A voltage divider was implemented to scale the analog signal to under 5V for the Arduinos onboard ADC and a 5V relay used for the Arduino to switch the 12V solenoid valve.
 Melodic tones from a piezo buzzer provide feedback to the driver.